Mowbray-R-V/Model-based-RL/README.md

 2. Projection-based constrained policy optimization
 3. Embedding Safety into RL: A New Take on Trust Region Methods, ICML 2025

+# Gradient free optimisation
+1. The Cross-Entropy Method for Combinatorial and Continuous Optimization, Methodology and Computing in Applied Probability, 1999
+2. The Cross-Entropy Method for Optimization.
+In Handbook of Statistics.

 # 📘Exploration
 1. [Exploration and Exploitation-10703 Deep Reinforcement Learning	and	Control](https://www.cs.cmu.edu/~rsalakhu/10703/Lectures/Lecture_Exploration.pdf)